qitoahc/PayToWin_or_PayToPlay/README.md

     2. There were only card names as far as card identifiers go (see the pricing section and the image above for examples of wrinkles this could present)
     3. They contained integers corresponding to the number of each card present in a given deck
     4. There were relatively more of them (44) compared to the other data sets
   -  Item 1 was handled by reading the files in and processing line by line to parse, trap for header/section rows, and store in an appropriately structured dataframe.
+There was a bug in my initial code related to a 'unique' element of a few deck lists that was caught in my analysis phase, and I was able to refine my code and reprocess everything.
   -  Item 2 required two steps, the first was a direct name match which achieved 90% match rate.
 For the unmatched ones, after some research discovered that a good amount of these were related to the complex cards previously mentioned and that the names in the deck lists were often a substring of the name in the master card data.
 Was able to get 100% match rate by building a process to look and match on the presence of the substring within the master name.
   -  Item 3 was handled by carrying the numbers forward and in analysis steps just using them to multiply things like price when looking at total deck analyses.
   -  Item 4 was handled by building my file processing script to access the folder and then iterate through each file present.

 ## **Extraction and Visualization**:
 Once everything was cleaned and loaded to the postgresql DB, data extraction for analysis was managed within jupyter notebooks using psycopg2 and sql alchemy to pull the necessary data directly into dataframes.
+From there I simply grouped data into the deck categories, created deck-level card and cost totals, and calculated the average cost per card in a deck.

 When thining about possible approaches to the hypothesis test, I knew that I needed to assess how the core deck vs. sideboard compared to make a decision about inclusion/exclusion.
 I also needed to get a sense for how the costs were distributed both within the player categories but also relative to each other.
 I also made the decision to look at the average price per card as the cost metric as a way to frame it in a more approachable manner.
 Below are histograms and boxplots looking at the distributions: